-Green Tara Statue
+Masterpiece Green Tara Statue

-Tara is a generic term that is associated with the similar virtues of both Buddhas and Bodhisattvas.
-Metaphorically speaking the Green Tara meaning is known as the “Buddha of enlightened activity”.
-As a result, she is known as the “Mother of Liberation”.
+Tara is a generic term that is associated with the similar virtues of both Buddhas and bodhisattvas.
+Metaphorically speaking, the Green Tara meaning is known as the “Buddha of enlightened activity”.
+Additionally, she is known as the “Mother of Liberation”.
 She symbolizes having the courage to see things in new ways and move on to new things.
-Additionally, she is associated with compassion, healing and protection.
+Furthermore, she is associated with compassion, healing and protection.

-The original Tara is believed to have originated as a teardrop that fell from the left eye of Avalokitesvara as he observed the suffering of sentient beings.
+The original Tara is believed to have been born in a teardrop that fell from the left eye of Avalokitesvara as he observed the suffering of sentient beings.
 As a result, she enticed Avalokitesvara to intercede in their pain and she would be his partner.
 It is believed that she was then reabsorbed into his left eye to be reborn at a later time as the Chinese Princess Wecheng.

-We invite you to compare photos of our Green Tara statue and with those Buddha statues made by other artisans.
-The artisan that produced this fully gold gilded Green Tara statue comes from the most venerable metal casting family in Nepal.
-For centuries they have passed on the family secrets to create the best Bodhisattva and Buddha statues worldwide.
+For many centuries the artisans in Patan, Nepal have passed on the family secrets to create the best Buddha sculptures worldwide.
 Here is your opportunity to invest in a symbol of eternity.
-Additionally, the high quality craftsmanship will enable you to own it for many lifetimes and share with future generations.
+Additionally, the high quality craftsmanship will make it last for many lifetimes to share with your future generations.